 This page will help you navigate through the Dictionary of National Biography and will provide a basic resource for your scholarly research.

 To find the Oxford Dictionary of National Biography, go to the library home page.
-Under the heading ARTICLE RESOURCES, click on the link Online Journals & Databases.
-Once there, type "Oxford Dictionary of National Biography" into the search box.
-A new window will pop up.
-Make sure you click on the link "Miscelleneous Ejournals" under the entry for Oxford Dictionary of National Biography.
+Under the heading Find Materials, click on the link Databases A-Z. Once there, type "Oxford Dictionary of National Biography" into the search box.
+Once you click on the link, a new window will pop up.
 This will take you to the database.

-At the home page, you have three ways to search the contents of the Oxford Dictionary of National Biography: Search, Browse, and Themes.
+At the home page, you have three ways to search the contents of the Oxford Dictionary of National Biography: You may search using the search bar or you may browse by occupation or religious affiliation.

-Searching will allow you to find entries by individual, subject, full text, date, place, occupation, and by image.
-If you want to do a more advanced search, click on the "more..." link.
+Advanced Searching will allow you to find entries by individual, works, full text, place, occupation, and by image.
+You may also limit your search by format, type, publication date, availability and more.

 This will give you more options and allow you to cross-reference individuals that you may be doing research on.